-and rebellion.
+rebellion.
 Towards the end of the unit, students will reflect on modern protest texts and apply their knowledge of poetry to their own protest poem.
-Summer 2 'A word after a word after a word is power' Speech writing Throughout their Year 9 journey, students have explored the power of the written word to convey writers' ideas and thoughts.
+Children as symbols of innocence, purity and restoration (The Idealised Child) Summe r 2 'A word after a word after a word is power' Speech writing Throughout their Year 9 journey, students have explored the power of the written word to convey writers' ideas and thoughts.
 In this final unit, students will draw on this knowledge, in addition to their prior curriculum work on rhetoric, to find their own voice.
 Students will explore some of the greatest speeches of our time and analyse the structure, language and tone to help understand how to successfully articulate their own point of view.
-Students will then be encouraged to research a topic for change and experiment with methods of persuasion to successfully convey their own perspective before ultimately The art of rhetoric (ethos, logos and pathos) Different ways to create effective openings Knowledge of structure and pacing Anticipation and preparation for potential questioning Rhetoric and persuasive writing skills Research skills Articulating point of view Final assessment: A presentation and speech for the NEA in Spoken Language for GCSE.
-Resilience International Women's Day and Equal Rights creating a presentation of their choice.
+Students will then be encouraged to research a topic for change and experiment with methods of persuasion to successfully convey their own perspective before ultimately creating a presentation of their choice.
+The art of rhetoric (ethos, logos and pathos) Different ways to create effective openings Knowledge of structure and pacing Anticipation and preparation for potential questioning Rhetoric and persuasive writing skills Research skills Articulating point of view Final assessment: A presentation and speech for the NEA in Spoken Language for GCSE.
+Resilience International Women's Day and Equal Rights